thexande/pokedex/README.md

 STRETCH:

-As a user, when I fight two Pokemón, the winner's CP is incremented by 20.
+* As a user, when I fight two Pokemón, the winner's CP is incremented by 20.
+* Run a migration to add an image field to the Pokemon database that takes an image url, the image should show on both the gym pages and the Pokemón index page.